edumunozsala/online-gaming-mlops-project/README.md

 ![Production Architecture](images/diagram-flows.drawio.png)

-* Amazon ECS: Fargate containers distribuited in 2 Services:
+* Amazon ECS: Fargate containers distributed across 2 services:

-- Mage, the Workflow Orchestrator: runing in a 4096 CPU and 8192 GB container and connected to a Amazon RDS PostGres database.
+- Mage, the Workflow Orchestrator: runing in a 4096 CPU and 8192 GB container and connected to an Amazon RDS Postgres database.
 And accesing to several S3 folder containing the CSV dataset and the transformed version depending on the stage.

-- Mlflow, the experiment tracker and model registry: A Fargate service runing a Mlflow container, small size 1024 CPU and 2048 GB.
-The info is stored in a local SQLite to reduce cost and complexity.
-The artifacts are stored in a folder in an S3 bucket.
+- Mlflow, the experiment tracker and model registry tool: A Fargate service runing a Mlflow container, small size 1024 CPU and 2048 GB.
+Data is stored in a local SQLite to reduce cost and complexity and the artifacts are stored in a folder in an S3 bucket.

 - Evidently UI: A new task and Fargate service, runing in 1024 CPU and 2048 GB Mem.
-It collects reports from an S3 folder and generate the reports and dashboard when it starts up.
+It collects reports from an S3 folder and generate the reports and dashboard when started.

-* Amazon Load Balancer: An application balancer to route the traffic to one of the three containers.
+* Amazon Load Balancer: An application balancer to direct traffic to one of three containers.

 * Amazon VPC: All components are protected inside a VPC to control access and networking.
 	-	Several subnets and security groups to keep the solution secure.